 Travel Clinic/Students' Medical Needs

 Students may be seen at the ECU Travel Clinic without a referral.
 Call 744-5751 or 744-4500 option 3.
 Vaccination records must be taken to the appointment.
 Records may be printed from https://shs.ecu.edu/ .
 For additional information, see the following web site - Internal Medicine/Infectious Disease (If there is a problem setting up an appointment, call Susan Copeland 744-3393).
+Appointments with Student Health Services may be scheduled online or by calling 252-328-6841.
+Be sure to explain that you need an appointment for international travel reasons.

 During the medical clinic visit the student will review the following: